How Disputes & Bonds Work

 - Disputes escalate: Each new dispute doubles the bond size (approximately)

-- Forks are triggered mechanically: When the largest bond hits 275,000 REP
+- Forks are triggered mechanically: When the dispute bond hits 275,000 REP

 - Escalation is expensive: High-stakes disputes require serious financial commitment